UK not thinking of easing virus lockdown measures yet: minister

 The latest data show 15,464 people have died in British hospitals after testing positive for the novel coronavirus, a total that has increased by more than 800 for three days running.
 A further 2,500 had died in care homes during the week to April 13, according to the National Care Forum, a representative body for the adult social care sector.

 Gove described as "grotesque" a Sunday Times story that said Prime Minister Boris Johnson had skipped five crisis meetings to address the coronavirus pandemic early in the outbreak.
 "The prime minister took all the major decisions.
-Nobody can say that the prime minister wasn't throwing heart and soul into fighting this virus," he added.
+Nobody can say that the prime minister wasn't throwing heart and soul into fighting this virus," he said, adding that the story overall was "slightly off-beam".

+Jonathan Ashworth, a lawmaker for the opposition Labour Party, said this comment was "possibly the weakest rebuttal of a detailed expose in British political history".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)